sdmagic/pyNewCode/README.md

 - Creates a project directory (if we're not using the current directory)
 - Creates a modules directory (for python modules and utilities)
+  - The modules directory will be a subdirectory off the project directory

 ---